fardoss/public_assets/docs_md/generate-nfts/metadata.md

 After every generated collection, you can update the metadata for any NFT on the spot with our JSON editor.
 Without leaving Fardoss, all created NFT's are shown so you can swipe through and change what you need to change.

-This give you the freedom to update traits, add new traits or fix mistakes you found within any metadata file without leaving Fardoss.
+This give you the freedom to update traits, add new traits or fix mistakes you find in any metadata file.

 ---

 #### Ethereum Format

 Sites like Opensea use this format.
-Here is an example of what an Ethereum JSON file would look like.
+Here is an example of what an Ethereum JSON file look like:

 ```json5
 {